servicebinding/spec/README.md

 The name of a binding entry file name **SHOULD** match `[a-z0-9\-\.]{1,253}`.
 The contents of a binding entry may be anything representable as bytes on the file system including, but not limited to, a literal string value (e.g. `db-password`), a language-specific binary (e.g. a Java `KeyStore` with a private key and X.509 certificate), or an indirect pointer to another system for value resolution (e.g. `vault://production-database/password`).

+The collection of files within the directory **MAY** change during the lifetime of the container or between container launches.

 ## Example Directory Structure

 ```plain